gzmask/aicraft/README.md

 ============ backlog ==============

-	narrow the field of view to be about the same as what AI sees using fogs make THREE.js works in node.js
+	reduce network load for area where player and ai can not see narrow the field of view to be about the same as what AI sees using fogs make THREE.js works in node.js
 	Use Dnode to reconstruct and server/client communication